wuaipinglab/ImmuCC/ImmuCellDB/README.md

-This folder contains the R scripts used to pre-process the microarray data.
+This folder contains the R scripts used to pre-process raw microarray data.